CrystalSkull01/Home-Labbing-101/Readme.md

 **Since you are using a laptop, you can use the built-in graphics to help the server stream without the CPU getting too hot.**
 ## Instructions

-1.Go to Dashboard > Playback.
+1. Go to Dashboard > Playback.
-2.Under Hardware Acceleration, select Intel QuickSync (QSV) or VA-API.
+2. Under Hardware Acceleration, select Intel QuickSync (QSV) or VA-API.

 you're now a Proud owner of a Media Server !